-With its ability to track and illuminate just about every aspect of the customer relationship and sales pipeline, Salesforce has become an indispensable tool for over 150,000 companies around the world.
+With its ability to track and illuminate just about every aspect of the customer relationship and sales pipeline, Salesforce has become an indispensable tool for more than 150,000 companies around the world.

-We recently conducted a poll of administrators and power users to ask them what their biggest challenges were in terms of Salesforce.
+We conducted a poll of Salesforce administrators and power users to ask them what their biggest challenges were in using Salesforce.
 Here are their top 6:

 #1: Lack Of Support From Salesforce

 Salesforce.com (SFDC) offers a free support plan with a 2-day response time.
 The intent of this support is not necessarily to fix the issues users have but instead to help guide them to the right solution.

 Additionally, Salesforce offers free online training resources like its Trailhead video library, guided journeys, and a user community.

 But this just isn’t enough for some companies.
 So they either need to seek other support options or risk having serious issues with Salesforce that could cause serious disruption to their business.

 While a typical Salesforce user can learn basic tasks and use online tools to boost their efficiency, when problems – real problems – arise, they’re almost never solved by these users.
 They need the support of someone with dedicated training and experience fixing and customizing the platform.